Green-Headed Ant (Rhytidoponera metallica) – Ultimate Care Guide

 📅 Dormancy Period: May–August

-🌡 Temperature: Maintain at 18–20°C
+🌡 Temperature: Maintain around 18–20 °C

 8. Common Problems & Troubleshooting